Gruyères, Switzerland: ultimate travel guide and 10 things to do

-Gruyères boasts a mild climate, a fabulous foodie scene, a truly captivating castle and some fascinating museums.
-During your visit, you may also be able to hike the picturesque trails or ascend a mountain by cable car.
+I was delighted to discover that Gruyères boasts a mild climate, a fabulous foodie scene, a truly captivating castle and some fascinating museums.
+During your visit, I’d also recommend hiking the picturesque trails or ascending the mountain by cable car.

 How to get to Gruyères

-Gruyères in Switzerland lies in the Swiss canton of Fribourg, and is known for cheese-making and its mediaeval town centre.
-Getting to Gruyères depends on where you’re coming from.
+Gruyères in Switzerland lies in the Swiss canton of Fribourg.
+Getting to Gruyères depends largely on where you’re coming from.
 But as it’s fairly centrally located, it’s generally pretty easy to reach.

 From Zurich the quickest options are to take the train or drive.
 The former takes about three hours, while the latter takes a couple of hours if traffic is favourable.